Order of St. Thomas More

 - Invitations to regional gatherings, special campus events and March Under the Arch home football game receptions

 - “Special contributor status” in the football ticket lottery, with improved chances for success in obtaining tickets to multiple home football games

-On top of all that, you will receive additional experiences as a Dean’s Circle Blue or Dean’s Circle Gold member.
+On top of all that, you will receive additional experiences as a Dean’s Circle Blue, Dean’s Circle Gold, or a Dean's Leadership Circle member.

 Every gift matters.
 Join the Order of St. Thomas More today.

 If you want to support your class’s reunion giving efforts, be sure to make your gift between July 1, 2015, and June 30, 2016.

 Supporting a New Generation of Lawyers

 Notre Dame Law School’s Loan Repayment Assistance Program (LRAP) has now disbursed $1 million to NDLS graduates who pursue public service careers.
 Dean Nell Newton has made LRAP a budget priority when allocating donor dollars, and has asked benefactors to increase their support.
 Assistant Dean Cathy Roemer directs the LRAP program which now funds 182 applications.